-My combined experience as manager/trainer/consultant shows, that people are frequently sceptic about value of foundation level course as they remember some trainings with many slides of theory and no practical assignment.
-People start to think about any foundation level course with same predetermination and expect long, boring course.
+My combined experience as manager/trainer/consultant shows, that people are frequently sceptic about the value of foundation level course as they remember some trainings with many slides of theory and no practical assignment.
+People start to think about any foundation level course with the same predetermination and expect long, boring course.
 But it doesn’t need to be.

 Foundation level course of anything in my view should be short with practical parts, with not so complex exam.

 - Length of foundation level course should be either 1 day 60%/40% or 2 days 40%/60% (where percent is split between theory and exercises)